 Tip 2: Buy Generic

 Just like with clothing and toys, kids often are essentially brainwashed into thinking they want a particular item.
-Also much like with clothes and toys, it is often that the child cannot tell the difference between generic and brand-name foods.
+Also much like with used clothes and toys, it is often that the child cannot tell the difference between generic and brand-name foods.
 Buy generic items at the stores instead of the leading brand-names can save as much as 50% per month on food costs.
 All the while, as long as the food is like the brand-name food, the child will be satisfied.

 Tip 3: Local Vacations